GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this part of the tutorial, I will explain the simplest type of animation,
-which only requires :gmt-module:`movie` module.
+which only requires the :gmt-module:`movie` module.

-As an example, I will create an animation of the Earth spinning similar to the one below.
+As an example, I will create an animation of the Earth spinning like the one below.

 ..  youtube:: uZtyTv6DLnM
     :align: center